 According to its chairman, Datuk Patinggi Tan Sri Abang Johari Tun Openg described it as a probationary period and early exposure for the young people who are the backbone of the party leadership.

 “I admit we (GPS) will introduce one to three young candidates between the ages of 30 and 40 to contest in this coming election,” he said.

-Abang Johari who is also the caretaker chief minister said this in a session with the Sarawak Public Communication Unit (Ukas) at the Borneo Kuching Convention Centre (BCCK) here, yesterday.
+Abang Johari who is also the caretaker chief minister said this in a session with the Sarawak Public Communication Unit (Ukas) at the Borneo Kuching Convention Centre (BCCK) here, on Thursday (Nov 18).

 According to the Parti Pesaka Bumiputera Bersatu (PBB) president, young leaders are in fact needed not only for PBB alone but also as a component in the GPS.

 “I am now old, one day I will retire.
 So we must have a backup leader.
 Even now there are young leaders.
 Therefore, we (veteran leaders) must guide and train them properly,” he stressed, adding that young leaders should have a character that is accepted by people of all walks of life.

 At the same time, Abang Johari also advised young leaders not to get carried away with emotions throughout their political careers.

 He said based on his observations (on his political colleagues), leaders who are emotional and overly hasty usually fall.